NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 > [!NOTE]
 > The `LLaMA3-8B-Chat` model is a gated model on the Hugging Face Hub.
 This means that you need to request and obtain access to the model before you can use it.
 To learn more about gated models and the process of accessing them, please refer to the "Appendix: Gated Models" section.

 Next, expand the 'Advanced Configuration' section and set the 'Quantization bit' dropdown to '4'.
 This setting is crucial to perform QLoRA fine-tuning.
+Also select 'llama3' from the 'Prompt template' dropdown.

 >[!TIP]
 > For improved training performance, enable [unsloth](https://github.com/unslothai/unsloth) in the Advanced Configuration settings.
 Currently, unsloth is supported only on the Docker Desktop backend for AI Workbench.